zapodot/prometheus-exporter-mssql/README.md

 Docker packaging for the Prometheus SQLServer exporter created by [DanielOliver](//github.com/DanielOliver/mssql_exporter).

+__As Daniel is now publishing his own docker images this project is not needed anymore and is only kept her for historical reasons.
+It should be considered obsolete__

 The docker image is based on the [Google Cloud distroless dotnet](https://console.cloud.google.com/gcr/images/distroless/GLOBAL/dotnet?gcrImageListsize=30) image which should keep it small and relatively secure.

 ## Exposed ports